-My current philosophical interests are in Metaphysics (the existence of abstract objects, the philosophy of time, Free will, and the metaphysics of modality), Social and Political Philosophy (Philosophy of Race, Critical Race Theory, Latinx Philosophy), Philosophy of Law (Constitutional Interpretation, Critical Race Theory, and Theories of Legal Punishment) and in Philosophy of Religion (Religious Epistemology, Natural Theology, Religious Meta-ethical Theories, Divine Omniscience, Divine eternity, and the relationship between God & Abstract Objects).
+My current philosophical interests are in Metaphysics (ontology, time, personal identity, and modality), Logic, Philosophy of Race, Philosophy of Law (Constitutional Interpretation, Critical Race Theory, and Punishment) and in Philosophy of Religion (Religious Epistemology, Natural Theology, Religious Meta-ethical Theories, Divine Omniscience, Divine eternity, and God & Abstract Objects).

 Outside of philosophy, I am: